1aaronscott/DS-Unit-3-Sprint-2-SQL-and-Databases/module5-SC/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+  * This is a one-to-many relationship.
+The employees have more than one territory but the territories are all associated with one employee.
+This is seen in the EmployeeTerritory table.
 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+  * NoSQL document stores like MongoDB might be appropriate when there is a need for massive scaling or there is need for quick iterations.
+The latter case might be good for startup where there is no established schema and they're trying to get to a MVP.
+A relational database my be more appropriate when a well-defined data structure is needed and you want to follow ACID which is the case in most real-world instances.
 - What is "NewSQL", and what is it trying to achieve?
+    * NewSQL is trying to find a balance between SQL and NoSQL.
+It wants the scalability of NoSQL while keeping the ACID benefits of SQL.
+At this point it is still a concept in development and probably not for production purposes.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this